Ada Howard: 1870s

 Before Western College, Howard returned to Mount Holyoke as a professor and then taught at Oxford Female Institute.
 She moved to New Jersey, where she ran a school for girls, Ivy Hall, in Bridgeton.

 She was president of Wellesley beginning in 1875.
 The founder, Henry Fowle Durant, was very involved in the administration and decision-making of the college.
 In placing a woman at its head and conferring upon her the full powers of president of a corporate college, Durant was enthusiastic in his confidence and said: "I have been for four years looking for a president.
 She will be a target to be shot at and for the present the position will be one of severe trials.
 I have for some time been closely investigating Miss Howard.
 I look upon her as appointed for this work not by the trustees, but by God, for whom the college was built."

 She followed his lead, but his insistence that staff be of the evangelical Christian faith made hiring staff difficult.
 There was a division in the college between faculty members hired by Durant that supported his position and other staff members who did not support Durant's nearly fanatical beliefs.
 Conflict at the college escalated at the same time that Durant and Howard's health declined.
 Durant stopped coming to the campus.
 Apart from this, her leadership at Wellesley College remained undocumented in their library except for an obituary with a statement that she was the first president.
-Durant died in 1881 and Howard resigned shortly after taking leave due to health reasons.
+Durant died in 1881 and Howard resigned shortly after taking leave for health reasons.
 She then lived in New York City, where she died in 1907.

 Death

-She died on Sunday, March 3, 1907, and her funeral took place in the Houghton Memorial Chapel, located on the Wellesley College campus, on Wednesday, March 7th.
+She died on Sunday, March 3, 1907, and her funeral took place in the Houghton Memorial Chapel, located on the Wellesley College campus, on Wednesday, March 7.
 All classes and academic appointments were suspended for the day.
 Students formed two lines at the front of the chapel as the funeral procession advanced.
-Dr. William F. Warren of Boston University, a senior member of Wellesley’s board of trustees, and Reverend Mr. Ollphant of Methuen Mass, pastor of the church Ada Howard attended, led the services.
+Dr. William F. Warren of Boston University, a senior member of Wellesley's board of trustees, and Reverend Mr. Ollphant of Methuen Mass, pastor of the church Ada Howard attended, led the services.
 At the end of the service, students led the funeral procession to the Wellesley Cemetery where Ada Howard was laid to rest.